rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

 We are going to continue to grow the content of these quick starts to give you a jump start in deploying and testing Rancher 2.0!

-This index will be updated to allow you to quickly find the Quick Start instructions that cover your scenario
+The current areas covered by Quick Starts are:

-1. [Deploying Rancher Server](./deployment) - This gives Quick Start Guides to get you running via different methods
+- [Deploying Rancher Server](./deployment) - This gives Quick Start Guides to get you running via different methods.

-2. [Deploying a Workload](./workload) - This gives Quick Start Guide for deploying a workload and exposing it
+- [Deploying a Workload](./workload) - This gives Quick Start Guide for deploying a workload and exposing it.